Spaying and Neutering: We Help You Decide

 -

-Hysterectomy: In a female dog or cat, the uterus and a portion of the fallopian tubes are removed.
-Her ovaries are still present and will continue to generate hormones, but she can't reproduce.
+Hysterectomy: In female cats or dogs, the uterus and a portion of the fallopian tubes are removed.
+Their ovaries are still present and will continue to generate hormones, but she can't reproduce.
 The behaviours of the dog or cat linked to the breeding instinct could still exist after this.

 -

 Ovariectomy: A female dog or cat's uterus removing the ovaries while keeping the uterus.
-This surgery renders her incapable of procreating.
-And breeding instinct-related behaviour and heat cycle are also eliminated.
+This surgery renders them incapable of procreating.
+Breeding instinct-related behaviour and heat cycle are also eliminated.

-- Nonsurgical Sterilisation: Several FDA-approved products can be used as short-term contraceptives, help block sperm production, or suppress libido and fertility.
+- Non-surgical Sterilization: Several FDA-approved products can be used as short-term contraceptives, help prohibit sperm production, or suppress libido and fertility.
+As listed on the Alliance for Contraception in Cats and Dogs website, these medications are calcium chloride injectable, deslorelin acetate, and megestrol acetate.

 Pros and Cons of Spaying and Neutering